fmbot-discord/docs/docs/guildsettings/crownsettings.md

 The default value for this is 30.

-Use the command without any parameters to disable.
+Use the command without any options to disable.

 !!! note "Examples"
     `.crownthreshold`